 Download includes: 3-way differentiated worksheet (Blue=LA, Red = HA) and answers.

 Lesson plan, presentation and simple matching activity worksheet included in the download.

 This lesson focuses on recognises the importance of fossils for the study of evolution as part of Year 6 science curriculum.
 It could also be used for addressing the fossilisation process studied at Year 3.

-Download includes differentiated worksheets for LA/HA.
+Download includes 3 differentiated worksheets.

 A powerpoint for introducing or recapping different word classes (nouns, verbs, adjectives and adverbs).

 The powerpoint includes opportunities for children to demonstrate and consolidate their knowledge through interactive activities.

 A powerpoint presentation aimed at Year 5.
 Place value system beyond the decimal point is reviewed and then children are shown how to convert decimals into fractions (focusing on tenths, hundredths and thousandths).
 Following that the relationship between fractions and decimals in shown.
 Children should be able to convert fractions to decimals and vice versa using this powerpoint.